tencentyun/intlcloud-documents/product_new/中间件产品中心/消息队列CMQ/API文档/队列模型/消息相关接口/消费消息_intl_en.md

 - API private domain name: `http://cmq-queue-{$region}.api.tencentyun.com`

 In the above domain names, **`{$region}` needs to be replaced with a specific region**: `gz` (Guangzhou), `sh` (Shanghai), `bj` (Beijing), `hk` (Hong Kong (China)), `cd` (Chengdu), `ca` (North America), `usw` (West US), or `sg` (Singapore).
 The value of `region` in the common parameters should be the same as that of `region` in the domain name; otherwise, the latter will prevail, i.e., requests will be sent to the region as specified by `region` in the domain name.
->Whenever downstream traffic is generated from using the public domain name, traffic fees will be charged (even during the beta test period).
+>?Whenever downstream traffic is generated from using the public domain name, traffic fees will be charged (even during the beta test period).
 Therefore, you are strongly recommended to use the **private** domain name as traffic fees will not be incurred there.

 ## Input Parameters
 The list below contains only the API request parameters.
-Other parameters can be found in [Common Request Parameters](https://intl.cloud.tencent.com/document/api/213/6976).
+Other parameters can be found in [Common Request Parameters](https://intl.cloud.tencent.com/document/product/213/31574).

 | Parameter Name | Required | Type | Description |
 |---------|---------|---------|---------|